zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 * 1. Main details using direction control of the car was told in `Arduino` section.
 If we explain to the Android side, there will be available `Seek bar (Velocity setting)` and `Arrow keys`.<br> ![Screen Shot](images/kontrol_ekrani_anlatim.png)<br>
 *  **Seek bar(Velocity setting)**is created from 15 slice and velocity coefficient is 17.
 So any move of the Seek bar, there will be changing 17 and its multiples.
 For instance, If Seek bar in fifth order, produced pwm = 5*17 = 85.
 * **Arrow keys** provide seperating directions of data which take from Seek bar(Velocity setting).
 For moving direction of the car, `+` or `-` sign come to head of the PWM value.
 For example:
-*  sign come to head of the PWM value.
-For example:

 * 200:200 // move forward.
 (2 motors work with 200pwm)
 * 200:-200 //move backward.
 (2 motors work with 200pwm)
 * 200:-200 // left motor turns 200 pwm to forward, right motor turns 200 pwm to backward (The car turns its around from left to right.)